Lay betting is a modern way to take on other players. At first glance, it can be extremely confusing.

 In simplistic terms to lay a bet means to take somebody else’s bet.
 It’s the opposing side of a traditional bet.
 So if we were to say “bookmakers lay bets” this would make sense.

 It’s not just bookmakers though, in the modern world betting exchanges enable people to bet against one another, which is probably why you’re here.
 For every bet that is matched on a betting exchange, there is one person backing and one person laying.
-They’re just betting against each other, with the exchange platform as the referee.
+They’re just betting against each other, with the exchange platform as the referee in the middle.

 How Does Lay Betting Work?